The Chalet

 This incredible park is just a few minutes walk from the chalet.
 Head down the hill from Old Yale Road and you’ll discover the entrance to this nature trail.
 Quiet and peaceful, this nature haven perfectly complements your retreat of rest and reflection.
 The stillness of the water, the various benches scattered about, the playfulness of birds and other wildlife in the region enhance your rest in your Creator.

 The Discovery Trail of Abbotsford, an extensive trail that cuts across the city of Abbotsford, connects into Fishtrap.
-You may also wish to spend some time exploring this fun trail.
+You may also wish to spend some time exploring this trail.

 Our Location

-We acknowledge that our chalet is located on the traditional and unceded territory of the Semá:th First Nation and Mathxwí First Nation.
+That our chalet is located on the traditional and unceded territory of the Semá:th First Nation and Mathxwí First Nation.